 Your library account will allow you to keep track of items that you have checked out, renew checked out items, view library fines, tag items, and save your favorite items to view later.

 Below is a step-by-step guide to the library catalog.

-3. Next, type in the word that you want to use to do your search, such as "Hemingway" for the author Ernest Hemingway.
-Limit the search by Keyword, Title, Author, Subject, or ISBN/ISSN.
-In the box below, "author" is selected.
+2. Next, type in the word that you want to use to do your search, such as "Jane Eyre" for the novel Jane Eyre.
+Limit the search by "Library Catalog."

 3. Next, take a look at the results.
-There are over 400 results.
+There are over 415 results.
 We need to narrow the search.
-Look at the options listed in the right column.
+Look at the options listed on the left side of the screen under "Tweak your resources."
 Those are called "filters."
-Under the heading "Author," click on "Hemingway, Ernest."
+Under the heading "Resource Type," click on "Books."

 4. Click on the title of the first result.
 It will open the catalog record.

 5. Now you are on the catalog record.
 You will need to sign in to request the items.
 Scroll down to the the section called "Get It" and note the yellow box that says "Please sign in to request catalog items" and click "Sign in."